cruise-automation/k-rail/README.md

 ### Policy configuration

-The Trusted Image Repository policy can be configured in the K-rail configuration file.
+The Trusted Image Repository policy can be configured in the k-rail configuration file.

 Example
 ```yaml